the-watchmaker/arathia-saga-chatgpt/prompt.md

 For example, for a specific plot that happened on Jan 3, 801, it should be displayed like such:

-[801-01-03][p_2] Example 1 Kingdom[k_1] invaded Example 2 Kingdom[k_2] (this is just an example, remember the format not the content)
+[p_2][801-01-03] Example 1 Kingdom[k_1] invaded Example 2 Kingdom[k_2] (this is just an example, remember the format not the content)

 Did you understand?
-Can you generate 10 random plots as an example and then remove it from the session?
+Can you generate 10 random plots in a chronicle order from year 750 to 1200 as an example and then remove it from the session?